charleennewland/blog/operational_excellence_pt1.md

   <img width="460" height="300" src="https://github.com/charleennewland/blog/assets/138404574/27abaae5-1041-4ce0-b04b-d2aebf650760/460/300">
 </p>

 In my last [blog post](https://github.com/charleennewland/blog/blob/post02/process_improvement_failures.md), we had a look at themes underlying process improvement failures.
-In this blog post, I want to zoom in on the opportunities process improvement failures present for a potential continuous improvement framework. <br>
+In this blog post, we will focus on the fundamental ideas around operational ecellence and continuous improvement.
+In this post, part 1, we concentrate on the definition of continuous improvement, and in part 2 we will focus on the definition of operational excellence.
+In part 3, we will finally cover the process of creating an operational excellence maturity model.

 <p align="center">